conference table

 • The material palette of the project

-Emerging artists often bring an unexpected edge — and yes, they’re usually more flexible and budget-friendly than blue-chip galleries.
+Emerging artists often bring an unexpected edge and yes, they’re usually more flexible and budget-friendly than blue-chip galleries.
 A good collaboration produces art that feels inseparable from the architecture.

 Acquiring Art During Design & Execution

-Not all art needs to be predetermined.
+Of course, not all art needs to be predetermined.
 Some of the strongest pieces are sourced once the spatial framework is in place.
+By this stage, the lighting is clearer, the material palette is defined and the energy of the space is tangible making art selection intuitive rather than theoretical.

 Practical Considerations (That Matter More Than You Think)